Shunli-Wang/CA-SpaceNet/README.md

 ## CA-SpaceNet: Counterfactual Analysis for 6D Pose Estimation in Space
-This is an official pytorch implementation of our IROS 2022 paper **CA-SpaceNet: Counterfactual Analysis for 6D Pose Estimation in Space**.
-In this repository, we provide PyTorch code for training and testing our proposed CA-SpaceNet on the SwissCube dataset.
+This is an official pytorch implementation of the IROS 2022 paper **CA-SpaceNet: Counterfactual Analysis for 6D Pose Estimation in Space**.
+In this repository, we provide PyTorch code for training and testing the proposed CA-SpaceNet on the [Swisscube](https://github.com/cvlab-epfl/wide-depth-range-pose) and [SPEED](https://kelvins.esa.int/satellite-pose-estimation-challenge/data/) dataset.

 [[arXiv](https://arxiv.org/abs/2207.07869)]